Australia is fortunate to be free from many weeds that may harm our primary industries and environment.

 Although it’s underwater for most of the year, it can grow on land in tropical environments.

 Flowering can occur throughout the year.
 It has buoyant fruit and seeds that can disperse and establish in water.
 Seeds can be carried in mud that sticks to vehicles, machinery, footwear, waterbirds and other animals.
+Limnocharis has also been detected and removed from backyards where it has been illegally cultivated as a vegetable.
+This poses a great risk as it can easily spread to waterways.

 Seedlings establish frequently in the warm, wet months in far north Queensland (November to May).
 Seeds are viable for up to 15 years.

-Yellow burrhead is native to Central and South America.
+Limnocharis (Yellow burrhead, Sawah lettuce) is native to Central and South America.
 It’s established in parts of Asia and southern USA as an introduced weed.

 Find out more about Limnocharis (Business Queensland)